- The Data

 The neural network architecture we used to train the main object detection system used in the app is called YOLOv3: You Only Look Once, version 3.

-YOLOv3 is a state-of-the-art (or was, now that v4 is out) single-shot object detection system originally written in C. One of the main reasons we used this one in particular was its speed—a benefit of single-shot algorithms.
-With the YOLO algorithms, object detection can feasibly be run in real time without a gigantic GPU.
+YOLOv3 is a state-of-the-art single-shot object detection system originally written in C. One of the main reasons we used this one in particular was its speed—a benefit of single-shot algorithms.
+With the YOLO algorithms, object detection can be run in real time.
 For example, it could be run on a live security camera feed, detecting when someone enters a property.

 The vast majority of the work we put into this model was building a high-quality dataset.
 We used transfer learning to give the model an initial training kickstart.
 We were able to benefit from previous training done by the algorithm's developers by loading the weights from convolutional layers that were trained on ImageNet.